TheLucasMoore/thelucasmoore.github.io/_posts/2016-09-01-Building-An-Anagram-API.markdown

 While the live API page currently has the anagram search function enabled, the entire API is actually live and working.

-To see this API running, simply change `http://localhost:3000` to `https://anagrammatist.herokuapp.com`.
+To see this API running, simply change `http://localhost:3000` to `https://anagrammatist.herokuapp.com` in the curl commands above.
 Note that it's running on hobby-dev Heroku, so there's going to be room for improvement in performance.
 Those dynamos get sleepy after a while.

 For one example, to grab the anagrams for any word: